KRM7/gapp/docs/introduction.md

 GA.algorithm(algorithm::SingleObjective{ selection::Tournament{}, replacement::Elitism{} });
 ```

-The crossover and mutation methods can also be selected, but these must be appropriate for
+The crossover and mutation methods can also be changed, but these must be appropriate for
 the encoding method that is used:

 ```cpp